SeismicData/pyasdf/doc/index.rst

 more detailed information, please see the :doc:`api` documentation or have a look at the examples that demonstrate more complex workflows.

+.. admonition:: Notes on using MPI

+    ``pyasdf`` will behave slightly different depending on whether it is being called with MPI or not.
+If called with MPI, the underlying HDF5 files will be opened with MPI I/O and fully parallel I/O will be utilized for the processing functions.
+Keep the scripts reasonably short if using MPI or place appropriate barriers.

+    The module will detect if it has been called with MPI if ``mpi4py`` can be imported and the size of the communicator is greater than one.
+Thus calling it with ``mpirun/mpiexec`` with only one core will not be recognized as being called with MPI.

+    Due to a limitation of Python you should always delete all references to the :class:`~pyasdf.asdf_data_set.ASDFDataSet` objects at the end.
+    Otherwise the program will potentially not finish when called with MPI.

+Creating an ASDF data set
+*************************

 Acknowledgements
 ----------------